 - similar complaints from students and staff at the lack of curriculum choice and time for AS-level.

-Bringing about change I could have been forgiven for simply ‘holding the fort’ for the next 10 years, rather than risking everything and instituting a programme of radical, innovative development.
+I could have been forgiven for simply ‘holding the fort’ for the next 10 years, rather than risking everything and instituting a program of radical, innovative development.
 However, I took the risk because superb teachers and able students were underachieving and unhappy and because I had the support of governors who gave me the opportunity to appoint a leadership team of immense capacity in my first 12 months as head.

 The development plan was clearly sequenced in a tight timescale, as outlined here.

-Subject changes While contextual factors are important to a plan’s success, two of our most successful programmes to raise achievement are probably transferable in principle: reducing variation in science GCSE performance and reducing underachievement across GCSE subjects.
+While contextual factors are important to a plan’s success, two of our most successful programs to raise achievement are probably transferable in principle: reducing variation in science GCSE performance and reducing underachievement across GCSE subjects.

 - the ‘tail’ of C and D results was virtually eradicated